 Real Sociedad (4-2-3-1):Bravo; De la Bella, Demidov, I.Martinez, Estrada; Mariga, Aranburu; Xabi Prieto, Vela, Zurutuza; Agirretxe

 Real Sociedad entertain the champions coming off a decent away victory at Sporting Gijon and should enter the game with relative freedom.
 Carlos Martinez was sent off against Sporting and will miss this match, and may be deputised by full-back Dani Estrada.
-New loan signing Mcdonald Mariga may make his debut in place of young midfielder Illarramendi to add some strength and solidity in the midfield area next to Aranburu.
+In midfield, new loan signing Mcdonald Mariga may make his debut in place of young midfielder Illarramendi to add some strength and solidity in the midfield area next to Aranburu.
 Agirretxe is a shoo-in for a start after a brace two weeks ago and will likely be supported by the same trio behind him.

 Barcelona (4-1-2-3): Valdes; Alves, Busquets, Mascherano, Abidal; Iniesta, Fabregas, Keita; Sanchez, Messi, Villa

-Pep Guardiola is still without his first choice centre-backs as Gerard Pique and Carles Puyol are shelved with injury.
+Pep Guardiola is still without his first choice centre backs as Gerard Pique and Carles Puyol are shelved with injury.
 The Barcelona captain managed to train with the squad on Tuesday but is still not match fit, whereas Pique is still trying to get to full fitness in the gym.
-The Barca coach made a surprise change to a three-man defence against Villarreal last Monday, but with the return of Dani Alves, he may revert to his tried and tested formation of 4-3-3.
+The Barca coach made a surprise change to a three-man defence against Villarreal last Monday, but with the return of Dani Alves, Pep may revert to his tried and tested formation of 4-3-3.
 Adriano also trained fully on Tuesday for the first time since the European Supercup but may not be match fit come Saturday.
 The Barcelona boss may opt for Keita in midfield to add steel for this away encounter.

 DID YOU KNOW?

-Real Sociedad had three joint top goalscorers last season in La Liga, with Antione Griezmann, Raul Tamudo and Xabi Prieto all scoring seven goals each.
+Real Sociedad had three joint top goal scorers last season in La Liga, with Antione Griezmann, Raul Tamudo and Xabi Prieto all scoring seven goals each.

 Sociedad have a habit of leaking goals towards the end of games last season in La Liga, having conceded 18 between the 76th and 90th minutes of play.